louisds/Machine-Learning/Classical-Supervised-Learning/Trees-and-Random-Forests/Decision-Trees/README.md

 <img src="https://github.com/louisds/Machine-Learning/blob/main/Classical-Supervised-Learning/Trees-and-Random-Forests/images/tree.png"  width="300">

 A decision tree is drawn upside down with its root at the top (root node) and has a certain tree depth (equal to two example).
 It consists of internal nodes (conditions), based on which the tree splits into edges (branches).
 The end of the branch that doesn’t split anymore (no child nodes) is called the leaf node (decision).
 Each node tells us how many $samples$ it contains, with $values$ telling us how much of each class.
 Finally, a node's Gini attribute measures its impurity.
 A node is pure (gini=0) if all training instances it applies to belong to the same class.
+A decision tree is a non-parametric model because the number of parameters is not determined prior to training.

 ## Evaluation Metrics at Nodes